How to Plan a Healthy and Financially Secure Retirement

 1. Set Clear Goals and a Realistic Timeline

 First things first: before you start saving, you should understand what kind of life you want after work.
 Do you want to travel, spend time with family or friends, or dedicate your time to a hobby?
-Knowing your goals will help you understand how big of a starting fund you will need.
+Knowing your goals will help you understand how big of a starting fund you will need, which is a core part of retirement financial planning.

 The same goes for the length of your retirement.
 With current life expectancies that exceed 76 in the U.S., it is reasonable to expect to fund 25–30 years of life without working.
 The sooner you start, the more time you have to save up.